gilbertgonz/target_detector_no_ML/README.md

-# Target detection with no ML
+# Target detection using no ML
 This code uses feature detection and matching to detect a target object.
 Old concept, but still pretty cool to see run in almost real-time.

 ## Overview